dbohlender/canfar.github.io/docs/tutorial.md

 ssh [username]@batch.canfar.net
 {% endhighlight %}

-Batch jobs are scheduled using a system called [HTCondor](http://www.htcondor.org).
-Let's write a submission script that will run the `mytutorial.bash` script for each given CADC CFHT file id.
+Let's write a submission file that will transfer the `mytutorial.bash` script to the execution host (a copy of your snapshot VM), and for each given CADC CFHT file id, will run a job.
 We will do it for 3 CFHT images with the file ids 1056215p, 1056216p and 1056217p.
 For this tutorial you will modify the configuration file listed below.
 Fire up your favorite editor to paste the following submission file:

 {% highlight text %}
 Universe   = vanilla